tedjohnson12/wmata_pass_analyzer/README.md

 # WMATA Pass Analyzer
 Upload your WMATA month data to see what monthly pass would have been the cheapest.

-(Not affiliated with WMATA, I just use their trains and busses)
+(Not affiliated with WMATA, I just use their trains and buses)

 Warning: I wrote this for myself.
 I can in no way guarentee that it will produce accurate information in all cases.
 In the case that WMATA fares change, this program's output has no meaning.